 Infertility can be a deeply isolating experience, especially when you're peppered with questions about whether or when you're going to have children.
 Fertility is not magic, though.
 You won't get pregnant solely because you want to; you won't impregnate your partner if you just try a little harder.
 Infertility is a medical condition that inevitably has a medical cause.
 Occasionally, the problem is something as simple as not correctly timing intercourse or misunderstanding how the menstrual cycle works.
 More typically, fertility issues demand expert treatment.

-So when should you seek help?
+So when should you seek reproductive help?
 The answer is somewhat subjective.
 Couples who feel no particular rush may opt to have unprotected sex for a few years, without trying any specific method, before seeking help.
 Those who are anxious about getting pregnant may pursue a consultation before they even experience issues with fertility.
 The choice is ultimately up to you.
 But if you want to maximize your chances of a successful pregnancy, early help is vital.
 Here's what you need to know.

 How Long Should We Try for a Pregnancy?